-The Hardest Thing Ever
+The Hardest Thing Ever by Natasha B. '16

 I split the month of August between three states, between two coasts, two mountain ranges, and about a million different thoughts.
 The states: Oregon, my home, New Mexico, my camp-home, and Massachusetts, my new and unfamiliar home.
 The coasts, west and east; the mountains—high desert and the rocky Appalachians.
 I was all over the place.